 - Tommy Caldwell is widely recognized as one of the best big-wall rock climbers in the world, known for his death-defying free ascents of some of the world’s hardest climbs

-- Set a historic speed record by when he reached the top of Yosemite's grandest wall in under two hours —something never before accomplished
+- Set a historic speed record when he reached the top of Yosemite's largest wall in under two hours

-- Notably completed the historic first free ascent of El Capitan’s Dawn Wall in Yosemite alongside Kevin Jorgeson, considered the hardest climb in the world
+- Completed the historic first free ascent of El Capitan’s Dawn Wall, alongside Kevin Jorgeson, which is considered the hardest climb in the world

 - Escaped captors after being kidnapped on a climbing expedition in Kyrgyzstan

 - Author of The Push: A Climber's Journey of Endurance, Risk, and Going Beyond Limits

 - Named one of National Geographic’s "Adventurers of the Year"

 Tommy Caldwell is widely recognized as one of the best big-wall rock climbers in the world, known for his death-defying free ascents of some of the world’s hardest climbs.